MyFirstBitcoin/Light-Node-Directory/Canada -- MPB Canada/README.md

   <li>December 2023: Proposal to Saskatchewan Polytechnic for offering MPB classes in their Tech and Business programs</li>
   <li>December 2023: Proposal to Regina Public Library to offer free MPB classes to the community</li>
   <li>January 2024: Awarded First Full Node Status outside El Salvador</li>
-  <li>May 2024: Workshop and MPB Presentation at Canadian Bitcoin Conference 2024</li>
+  <li>May 2024: Workshop and MPB Presentation at Canadian Bitcoin Conference 2024 in Montreal</li>
+  <li>May 2024: Recruitment of French Translators</li>
+  <li>May 2024: Recruitment of Armenian and Tagalog Translators</li>
+  <li>May 2024: Recruitment of Philippines and Lebanon Light Nodes</li>
+  <li>July 2024: Workshop and Booth at Bitcoin 2024 in Calgary</li>
 </ul>

 ## 📞 Contact Information